JoNISIN/paper-manager-pub/README.md

 The information storing is depending on the md5 code of file, and support record distributed file with same md5 code.

-**Update in v1.8.2(0220)**:
-1. fix the bug can not use `@`

-**Update in v1.8.2**:
-1. feature `--write` will show the number of writing words.
-2. Now `--select` can parse the word near `:` and `()`.
-3. New `--reading` can filter the tracking record which read status is "reading".

-**Update in v1.8.1**:
-1. `--remove` feature is done, which can remove tracking on JSON record
-2. `--clear` feature is done, which can find the xml file do not in tracking

-**Update in v1.8**:
-1. Add `--merge` feature, but do not suggest
-2. Simplify `--update` print out
-3. Fix the undefined operation in same file name scenes
-4. Beautify compressing process
-5. Modify name logic for xml files
-6. Modify logic of description_file_namer to support above modify

-**Update in v1.7**:
-1. `--write` feature is done, which can modify `review`, `bib` and `abstract`(`abs`) by default editor, instead of `--get_in`.
-2. Now, if selected results is nothing, it will print out the error message
-3. Fix the bug of cannot print out the read status message.

-**Update in v1.6**:
-1. More clearly format for detail message
-2. `--filters` feature is done
-3. Now, the record need to fix will print out message in `--list` and `--select`
-4. More clearly MSG for re-link process

-**Update in v1.5.1**:
-1. More readable, simple and beautiful print out result.
-2. Now can use `--export blank` to export selected items blank markdown file which has md5 in file name.

-**Update in v1.5**:
-1. In v1.5 version, optimize the print out format, now more clearly and concise.
-2. Now, it can open the designated pdf file and its directory by `--open` and `--opendir`.
-3. More powerful, useful and clearly Tag function
-4. More efficient restore command
-5. The intersection search i.e., inner join selecting

 ## Content

 * [Intro](#intro)